Toxic epidermal necrolysis L51.2

 This section has been translated automatically.

-• The pathogenesis is unknown.
-Clinical and histologic similarities to severe cutaneous graft-versus-host reactions suggest a common pathogenesis.
-Evidence suggests that various drugs such as cotrimoxazole and other sulfonamides, antiepileptic drugs, allopurinol (probably the most common cause!), oxicam (nonsteroidal anti-inflammatory drug), psychotropic drugs, anticonvulsants (e.g. phenytoin and phenobarbital), serotonin reuptake inhibitors (e.g. fluoxetine) trigger TEN.
+The pathogenesis is unknown.
+Clinical and histological similarities to severe cutaneous graft-versus-host reactions suggest a common pathogenesis.
+Various drugs such as cotrimoxazole and other sulfonamides, antiepileptic drugs, allopurinol (probably the most common cause!), oxicam (non-steroidal anti-inflammatory drug), psychotropic drugs, anticonvulsants (e.g. phenytoin and phenobarbital), serotonin reuptake inhibitors (e.g. fluoxetine) have been shown to trigger TEN.

-• No evidence of increased risk has been demonstrated for widely used medications such as beta-blockers, ACE inhibitors, calcium channel blockers, thiazides, furosemide, sulfonylureas, and insulin.
+No evidence of an increased risk has been found for widely used drugs such as beta-blockers, ACE inhibitors, calcium channel blockers, thiazides, furosemide, sulfonylureas and insulin.

-• Vaccinations ( measles, mumps, rubella) have been described sporadically in the literature as a trigger.
-For specific concomitant diseases such as HIV, collagenoses, tumor diseases, radiation therapy and acute infections within the last 4 weeks a significant risk could be calculated.
+Vaccinations ( measles, mumps, rubella) have occasionally been described in the literature as triggers.
+A significant risk could be calculated for specific concomitant diseases such as HIV, collagenoses, tumor diseases, radiotherapy and acute infections within the last 4 weeks.

 Manifestation